Princess Twilight Sparkle - Illustration by Jennifer L. Meyer

 Mercari is an increasingly popular place to buy and sell Magic cards and other collectibles.
 While the number of listings for Ponies: The Galloping on Mercari fluctuates, you can sometimes find a good deal.

 It’s important to remember that Mercari, like eBay, is made up largely of individuals selling items secondhand.
-While the cards have sold at a decent discount of $115 on the site, it’s a bit harder to ensure the cards are shipped quickly and in good condition when compared to other sites.
+While the cards have sold at a decent discount, it’s a bit harder to ensure the cards are shipped quickly and in good condition when compared to other sites.

 Local Game Stores

-While there’s no guarantee your local store has a copy of Ponies: The Galloping, it’s worth a shot!
-I picked up my personal copy at a store near me for a little more than TCGPlayer’s market price.
+While there’s no guarantee your local store will have a copy of Ponies: The Galloping 2, it’s worth a shot!
+I hope to pick mine up at my LGS for a little more than TCGPlayer’s market price.

 Though there may be some added cost, it’s nice to get to see the cards in person before you purchase them.
 It’s also good to support the stores you play at financially!
-I’ve seen a few stores with copies of the set, and your best bet is larger stores that buy cards from customers and also hold onto a lot of Magic products.
+I’ve seen a few stores with Secret Lair goods, and your best bet is larger stores that buy cards from customers and carry a lot of Magic products.

 Best My Little Pony Cards Ranked